Expugn/priconne-image-extractor/README.md

 ```

 ## Auto Image Extracting
-Auto image extracting is only available for Japanese server assets.
-This is because `UnityPack` does not support
+As of `May 15th, 2023`, auto image extracting is available for all servers thanks to the `UnityPack` -> `UnityPy` upgrade.
-assets from iOS or Android game versions.

-If you need English/Korean/Taiwan assets, you can still get them through this script, but you will need to use a
-tool like <https://github.com/Perfare/AssetStudio> to `Load Folder` or `Load File` to get the images.
+All downloaded `unity3d` files will automatically be extracted after download process.

 ## config.json
 Before you run the script for the first time, it is recommended that you edit the `config.json` to make sure every